 This predicate is sensitive to its module context (tool predicate, see @/2).

-Fails if nothing is recorded under the key Key
+Fails if Value does not unify with any term recorded under the key Key

 - (4) instantiation fault